wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ## Requirements for secret keeping

-It's really dangerous to keep in GitHub plain-text secrets such as API Keys, etc.
+Storing plain-text secrets hard-coded in program code stored in GitHub is like leaving Amazon packages on your door for a long time.

+Even if secrets are encrypted (using GPG), machines are powerful enough and hackers have enough time to figure out how to crack encryption algorithms, given enough time.

-This is even if secrets are ecrypted (using GPG) because old versions hidden in history can be decrypted using old keys.
+And you can't simply remove a file in GitHub because old versions hidden in history can be decrypted using old keys.

 Coverage of what features a secrets service should have: